stateful/docs.runme.dev/docs/guide/k8s-secret.md

 To encrypt a secret, you must create a Kubernetes secret using `kubeseal`.
 Navigate to your cloned repo's ‘Encrypt a Secret’ section and [choose your preferred encryption method from the options provided.](https://github.com/stateful/blog-examples/blob/main/kubernetes/k8s-secret/sealed-secret/Mac-sealedsecret.md#encrypt-a-secret)  Once that is done, run the command below in your Runme cell.

-Runme will automatically create a sealed secret resource containing the encrypted data, the **`mysealedsecret.yaml`**
+Runme will automatically create a Sealed Secret resource containing the encrypted data, the **`mysealedsecret.yaml`**

 ### Adding New Value to A Secret